Fidelity vs Robinhood vs Charles Schwab in 2026

 Margin

 All three brokers offer margin trading.
-Schwab and Fidelity charge 11.825% to 10.075% on debit balances, while Robinhood’s margin rates are 5% to 3.95%.
-Robinhood Gold members pay $5 per month for $1,000 in free margin.
+Schwab charges 11.825% to 10.075% on debit balances.
+Fidelity’s current published schedule runs from 11.825% down to 7.5%, while Robinhood’s margin rates are 5% to 3.95%.
+Robinhood Gold members pay $5 per month and get the first $1,000 of margin interest-free.

 However, Robinhood does not allow short selling, while Schwab and Fidelity do.